-Expert Don Shoup to talk “Parkability: The Price and Politics of Parking”
+Expert Don Shoup speaks in Des Moines on “Parkability: The Price and Politics of Parking”

 Set the right price for curb parking.
 Return parking revenue to pay for local public services.
 Remove minimum parking requirements.

-These are the three basic policies recommended by professor and author Don Shoup in his authoritative book on parking policy in U.S. cities, “The High Cost of Free Parking,” and the next speaker in The Tomorrow Plan Speaker Series.
-His talk – “Parkability: The Price and Politics of Parking” – will be at 12 p.m.
-Tuesday, October 17, at the State Historical Building, 600 E. Locust St., Des Moines.
-It is free to attend and open to the public.
+These are the three basic policies recommended by professor and author Don Shoup in his authoritative book on parking policy in U.S. cities, “The High Cost of Free Parking,” and a featured speaker in The Tomorrow Plan Speaker Series.
+His talk – “Parkability: The Price and Politics of Parking” – was held Tuesday, October 17, at the State Historical Building in Des Moines.
+His presentation is shared here, along with video of his talk, to support ongoing conversation about parking policy.

 Shoup is a Distinguished Research Professor at the University of California, Los Angeles, in the Department of Urban Planning.
 Since publishing his book, Shoup has become a sought-after authority on parking policy and has cultivated a dedicated following of fans, including more than 3,500 members of the Facebook group called “The Shoupistas.”
 For more information on Don Shoup, visit his website: www.shoupdogg.com.